 Competence, friendliness and an organized office may be important to one person while another may just want the cheapest prices possible.
 At the very least, the doctor should be affiliated with the American Optometric Association (AOA).
 This organization ensures that its doctors follow regulated, professional standards.

 Opticians are specialized health care practitioners who design, fit and repair lenses and glasses.
 They may also instruct patients on how to properly use contact lenses.
 They are not eye doctors.
 They are typically educated in technical schools or as an apprentice of an experienced optician.

-Ophthalmologists are medical doctors who are eye/vision care specialists.
+Ophthalmologists are specialized medical doctors.
 They are considered both medical and surgical specialists as they are trained to perform operations in addition to prescribing medications, contacts and glasses.
-They are medical school graduates and have post-graduate surgical and medical vision care training.
+They are medical school graduates and have post-graduate surgical and medical care training.

 Regular tests save you money by detecting and preventing problems that would have caused major problems if they were not taken care of.
 Many individuals have saved their eyesight by having issues detected early on during a routine examination.
 It is better to pay a little now than a lot later.